Electronic compensation

 A Static VAR generator (SVG) is a fast electronic and stepless reactive current compensation without capacitors.
 The SVG measures the inductive current [1] and injects a current which is phase-shifted with the voltage [2] so that the current for the filter [3] flows neatly with the voltage.

-Properties of a Static Var Generator
+Properties of a Static VAR Generator

 • Compensates for both inductive and capacitive reactive power